mousepawmedia/devdocs/network/source/serverconfig/linode.rst

     $ sudo apt install apache2

-Next, we'll edit the configuration file to turn off ``KeepAlive``, as that uses up extra memoery (and we don't have that much to spare).
+Next, we'll edit the configuration file to turn off ``KeepAlive``, as that uses up extra memory (and we don't have that much to spare).

 ..  code-block:: apache